Pyro (Marvel)

 Brotherhood

-The Brotherhood’s first mission was to assassinate Senator John Kelly, a U.S. politician who was a proponent of the Mutant Registration Act being debated in Congress.
+The Brotherhood’s first mission was to assassinate Senator Robert Kelly, a U.S. politician who was a proponent of the Mutant Registration Act being debated in Congress.
+Pyro was with the Brotherhood of Evil Mutants when they attacked Senator Robert Kelly during a speech, attempting to assassinate him.
 Unfortunately for the Brotherhood, their plans came to be thwarted in their first ever encounter with the X-Men, who had been warned of the Brotherhood’s plans and rushed to save the Senator.
-Despite his inexperience in battle, Pyro proved himself a formidable foe, fighting both the X-Men and the U.S. army with flame giants.
-Ultimately, the Brotherhood were defeated by the X-Men and sent to prison, all except for Mystique.
+Pyro used his mutant gift of manipulating fire by creating towering flames in the middle of the rally to scatter the crowd and keep the X-Men occupied.
+When Cyclops and Storm engaged him, he shaped the fire into monstrous figures that surged forward at the heroes.
+Ultimately, Storm generated torrential winds and rain to extinguish his flames, forcing Pyro to retreat along with the rest of the Brotherhood.
+(Uncanny X-Men v1 #141) In their continued assault against Kelly, Pyro targeted the senator at the National Guard Armory.
+Pyro conjured large flame constructs that filled the sky, forcing soldiers and civilians to scatter while diverting attention from the Brotherhood’s true objective.
+He attempted to block the X-Men’s advance with walls of fire and fire-beasts, engaging Colossus and Storm directly.
+His attacks were once again neutralized by Storm’s control over weather, and he was subdued as the X-Men pushed the Brotherhood back.
 (Uncanny X-Men v1 #142) Mystique quickly hatched a plan to free her teammates from prison but this endeavor too faced unexpected opposition, this time in the form of the Avengers.
 Once again, Pyro held his own against more experienced & powerful heroes.
 Using Destiny’s predictions as a guide, Pyro managed to briefly take down Wonder Man with a hammer of flame and threatened the entire team with a gigantic flame beast.
 It was only by the unpredictable powers of the Scarlet Witch that Pyro was defeated.
 Once more, most of the team, including Pyro, were recaptured and sent back to prison.
 (Avengers Annual v1 #10)

 Legacy